Brink-Software/AksWorkshop/labs/lab5-networking/LAB.md

 wget -qO- orange
 ```

 Cool, so from within the cluster if we use a Service we can use the service name to communicate with the backend applications.
+You can exit busybox by running the command `exit`.

 Earlier in this workshop we already created services to expose our workloads.
 We did this by creating a Service of type LoadBalancer.